-Certification is a professional framework for consistent and reliable national Best Practice Standard and Quality Assurance Program for the Australian massage, remedial massage and myotherapy industry.
-The Program supports therapists, members and non-members nationally to become a Certified Specialist®.
+Certification is a professional framework for consistent and reliable national Best Practice Standard and Quality Assurance Program for the Australian massage therapy, remedial massage therapy and myotherapy industry.
+The Program supports therapists, members and non-members nationally to become a Certified PractitionerTM.